 If you are a freshman who wishes to have your primary connection in your first year to be with the Department of Theatre, Drama, and Contemporary Dance, you may have advising with the department’s undergraduate advisor.
-Contact Kim Hinton for more information.
+Contact Kristin Mann for more information.

 - Is it possible to have a second major along with the major in Theatre and Drama?

 Yes.
-Several of our students have second majors.
+Many of our students have second majors.
 Those students who do not have a second major will likely consider a minor in another area.